IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Data volumes of each dependency will be persisted inside the ``docker-dev-volumes`` folder, inside the repository root.

-To stop and remove containers, you can use the docker-compose stop and down commands respectively.

-To stop the containers (for detached mode only, otherwise use Ctrl + C):
+If you want to stop the containers, then run (for detached mode only, otherwise use ``Ctrl + C``):

 ``docker-compose -f docker-compose-dev.yml stop``

-To remove the containers:
+If you want to remove the containers, then run:

 ``docker-compose -f docker-compose-dev.yml down``

-For a fresh installation before running the Software Installer Script, it is recommended to delete the docker-dev-env folder if it already exists so that containers are not initialized from existing data.
+For a fresh installation, and before running the Software Installer Script, it is recommended to delete the docker-dev-env folder to avoid installation problems due to existing data in the containers.

 Run the Dataverse Software Installer Script
 -------------------------------------------